 RELATED POST: DIY GLITTER SLIME RECIPE

-- Add in ½ tsp baking soda and stir.
+- Step 3: Add in ½ teaspoon baking soda and stir.

 Halloween is a super fun time, but it can also be filled with education.
 This eyeball slime gives kids the chance to use their science skills as well as their math skills.
 Not to mention, it is super fun to make.
 I don't think I know a kid who doesn't like slime.
 Here are some tips on how to make this homemade slime recipe educational: